SMI Supplier Diversity Playbook

 Executive Summary

-A key strategy to realize diverse spending goals is to imbed them within purchasing practices and policies from soliciting bids to evaluating contract performance.
+A key strategy to realize diverse spending goals is to embed them within purchasing practices and policies from soliciting bids to evaluating contract performance.
 Including diversity goals in RFPs provides organizations with a formal framework for considering these factors.
 Moreover, it can help institutions leverage other supply chain actors—supply chain integrators, GPOs, distributors, dining contractors, and other large suppliers to meet diverse procurement goals.
-Building supplier diversity requirements into RFPs and contracts communicates that it’s an important
+Building supplier diversity requirements into RFPs and contracts communicates that it’s an important priority.

 Adding language around diverse procurement to RFPs and contracts allows the supply chain team to evaluate bids based on whether suppliers have met diverse supplier participation requirements.
 It also encourages suppliers to report on their performance strategy and promotes subcontracting with diverse-owned businesses.